 We are a purely voluntary organisation.
-The people who greet you in the lodge and take your money, hand out tokens and set up the equipment for you are all members who have volunteered, as are the ground staff, club officers and our highly-trained team of instructors.
+The people who greet you in the lodge and take your money and set up the equipment for you are all members who have volunteered, as are the ground staff, club officers and our highly-trained team of instructors.

 All monies are ploughed back into the club facilities.
-We all do it because at whatever level of ability, we all love skiing.
-The club’s aim is to encourage anyone who wants to, to come and learn to ski.
+We all do it because at whatever level of ability, we all love snowsports.
+The club’s aim is to encourage anyone who wants to, to come and learn to ski or board.

 Kendal Ski Club was formed in 1984 when a small enthusiastic group called a meeting at The Brewery Arts Centre in Kendal and put forward the idea of forming a club and building their own slope.
 Two hundred people each put in £10 to get things started.
 The members built their own slope and ski lodge on the side of the hill below Kendal Castle.